oroinc/documentation/backend/setup/dev-environment/docker-and-symfony/mac.rst

 Setup on Mac OS X
 =================

-This guide demonstrates how to setup :ref:`Docker and Symfony Server development stack <setup-dev-env-docker-symfony>` for Oro applications on Mac OS X.
+This guide demonstrates how to set up :ref:`Docker and Symfony Server development stack <setup-dev-env-docker-symfony>` for Oro applications on Mac OS X.

 Environment Setup
 -----------------